arpage/k3s-cluster-deploy/README.md

         - If a new version is released between the original install and the installation of additional nodes, version incompatibilities can cause problems - so it's best to install the same version as the main/master node.
         - Look at the comments for `K3S_VERSION` in the script `k3s-cluster-deploy.sh` for details and limitations.

++ Testing these scripts
+    - In order to test these scripts in multiple scenarios, I did the following before each run:
+        - On the installation machine, where I'm running the install from:
+            1. rm -rf ~/.kube/
+            2. unset KUBECONFIG
+        - On each worker node, ssh in and run:
+            1. /usr/local/bin/k3s-killall.sh
+            2. /usr/local/bin/k3s-agent-uninstall.sh
+            3. sudo rm -rf /etc/rancher
+         - On the main/master node, ssh in and run:
+            1. /usr/local/bin/k3s-killall.sh
+            2. /usr/local/bin/k3s-uninstall.sh
+            3. sudo rm -rf /etc/rancher

 + Sources

     - https://k3s.io/